postcss/postcss/docs/plugins.md

 * [`postcss-modules`]  allows to use CSS Modules everywhere.
 * [`postcss-mq-keyframes`] moves any animation keyframes in media queries to the end of the file.
+* [`postcss-mq-last`] gives media query rules precedence by moving them to the end of the file.
 * [`postcss-node-modules-replacer`] replaces path than includes `node_modules` to `~`.
 * [`postcss-pseudo-content-insert`] adds `content: ''` to `:before` and `:after`